ziadshalaby00/Database-SQL/README.md

 ### SQL Basics

 1. **Getting Started with SQL**

     - What is SQL?

     - SQL syntax and case sensitivity

     - SQL statement structure (commands end with `;`)

 2. **SQL Statements (DDL & DML)**

     - CREATE TABLE

     - ALTER TABLE

     - DROP TABLE

     - INSERT INTO

     - UPDATE

     - DELETE

     - SELECT

-3. **Indexes**
-    - What is an Index?

-    - Why we use Indexes (performance)

-    - Types of Indexes

-4. **Data Types**
+3. **Data Types**

     - INT

-    - VARCHAR
+    - CHAR, VARCHAR

     - TEXT

     - DATE

     - DATETIME

     - BOOLEAN

     - FLOAT

     - DECIMAL

+4. **Using Constraints**

+    - NOT NULL

+    - UNIQUE

+    - DEFAULT

+    - PRIMARY KEY

+    - FOREIGN KEY

+5. **Indexes**

+	- What is an Index?

+	- Why we use Indexes (performance)

+	- Types of Indexes

+6. **JOINs**

+	- INNER JOIN

+	- LEFT JOIN / RIGHT JOIN

-5. **Conditions & Filtering**
+7. **Conditions & Filtering**

     - WHERE clause

     - Logical operators: AND, OR, NOT

     - Pattern matching: LIKE & wildcards

     - Using IN and BETWEEN

-6. **Sorting and Grouping Data**
+8. **Sorting & Grouping**

     - ORDER BY (ASC/DESC)

     - GROUP BY

-7. **Using Constraints**
-    - NOT NULL

-    - UNIQUE

-    - DEFAULT

-    - PRIMARY KEY

-    - FOREIGN KEY

 ---